csc-training/summerschool/README.md

-# CSC Summer School in High-Performance Computing 2023
+# CSC Summer School in High-Performance Computing 2024

-This is the material repository for the high-performance computing summer school by CSC - Finnish IT Center for Science.
+This is the material repository for the High-Performance Computing Summer School organized by [CSC - IT Center for Science](https://csc.fi/en/).

-Feel free to fork this repository and work through the exercises, see more details in [exercise instructions](exercise-instructions.md).
-You can also add general notes to yourself (like how to compile files etc.) at the end of this readme file (`README.md`).
+Feel free to fork this repository to work through the exercises.

 Versions from previous years can be found in tags.

+## Presentation slides

+The slides are available [here](https://csc-training.github.io/summerschool/).

 ## Exercises